-Spiritual adrenalin from the church worship raced through Xerggyo's head.
+Spiritual adrenalin from the worship service ran through Xerggyo's mind.
 He rehearsed countless meaningful encounters.
-He anticipate he chance to share this same Good News with people in other parts of the world.
+He anticipated the chance to share this same Good News with people in other parts of the world.

 Physically, a different reality loomed ahead in the dark night.
 As he navigated the familiar mountain highway on his twenty-year-old Honda motobike, the valley's warm mist had now turned to abrasive torrents of rain lashing at any exposed skin.
 He shuddered as the insidious dampness penetrated every bone in his body.

 He twisted the accelerator grip and sped up.
 He longed to be home, safe and in his bed and out of this deep freeze.

 The rain-slicked road did pose a threat, but he knew every twist and turn, every tope (speed bump), like the veins that were coursing rich blood to every muscle of his hands.
 These were his mountains, Chiapas was his mother state.
 He loved every amazing thing about it and every inhabitant felt like his amigo.